fredysierra/elo/README.md

 Given two files:

 1. Players file: Each line has an ID number and a name for that player.
-Name and location fo the file is defined in
+File name and location is defined in
 [application.properties](src/main/resources/application.properties) with the property `players.filename`.
 Default value is [./players.txt](./players.txt)

 2. Matches file: Each line contains the ID of the two players of a match and the first one is the winner of that match.
-Name and location fo the file is defined in
+File name and location is defined in
 [application.properties](src/main/resources/application.properties) with the property `matches.filename` Default value is [./matches.txt](./matches.txt)

 ## How to run the application